 The date of selection for the School of Medicine & School of Dental Medicine is July 1st.

-For example, if a student has applied to matriculate in 2019, then the date of selection would be observed as either July 1, 2019.
+For example, if a student has applied to matriculate in 2023, then the date of selection would be observed as July 1, 2023.

 A cooperative state is “a state that has entered into a cooperative agreement with the state of Colorado.”
 Currently, the only states engaged in such agreements with the State of Colorado regarding medical education are the member states and territories of the Western Interstate Commission for Higher Education (WICHE).

 WICHE oversees the Professional Student Exchange Program (PSEP).
 Students must apply for consideration for PSEP support through their home state’s WICHE office.
 PSEP funding is competitive, and students should seek more information from their WICHE home state office as soon as possible.

 Final confirmation of WICHE home state support for the Professional Student Exchange Program typically arrives in July or August preceding a student’s matriculation.
 It is a student’s responsibility to keep in touch with their home state’s WICHE office to check on the status of their WICHE PSEP application.

 Students who are current active duty members of the U.S. military, honorably discharged U.S. military veterans or the dependents of U.S. military active duty members or honorably discharged veterans may qualify as Colorado residents without meeting 12 months of continuous domicile in the state of Colorado.

 Those active duty U.S. military members, honorably discharged veterans and eligible dependents who do qualify for Colorado residency under state statute and federal law will not be classified as accountable students at the time of matriculation.